Impact on Business (GRI3-3)

 Improving access to renewable energy for a better quality of life.

-Further enhancing innovations and creating opportunities of occupation development for communities.
+Further enhancing innovation and creating livelihood development opportunities for communities.

 Initiatives